David Starkey: Other comments on race and British culture

 unduly promoted her and her work.

-In January 2015, Starkey, on a television programme, called political journalist Mehdi Hasan "Ahmed" and said that "nothing important" had been written in Arabic for 500 years.
+In a January 2015 appearance on Question Time, Starkey called political journalist Mehdi Hasan "Ahmed" and said that "nothing important" had been written in Arabic for 500 years.
 He also appeared to imply that a female victim of a child sexual abuse grooming gang was at fault for the abuse she had experienced.
 He received a large amount of criticism on Twitter for these comments.

 In November 2015, the University of Cambridge dropped a fundraising video featuring Starkey after a backlash from staff and students.
 A letter signed by hundreds of students and staff criticised Starkey's involvement in the video due to him "repeatedly making racist statements".

 In May 2023, speaking to GB News, Starkey expressed his belief that prime minister Rishi Sunak was "not fully grounded in" British culture.
 When the host, Andrew Pierce, asked him to clarify Starkey confirmed that he attributed this to Sunak's Hindu religion.
 Starkey later denied his comments were racist, saying he was referring to the prime minister being a "typical international liberal" with no interest in British "values".